devtron-labs/devtron/docs/user-guide/clusters.md

 According to the `Pod Events` messages and `Pod Manifest`, you can debug a pod.

- **Note**: A pod can have one or more containers running, and a container can have no or multiple shells running in it.
+ **Note**: A container can have no or multiple shells running in it.
 If you are not able to create a successfull connection, try changing the shell, as the container may not have that shell running.